-God cares about our physical state and wants us to have the best of health.
+God cares about our physical state and wants us to have the best health.
 A person’s mind, spiritual nature, and body are all interdependent.
-Because of the close relation between mind and body, when the character prospers, the body is better able to be healthy (Exodus 15:26; Proverbs 14:30).
-Conversely, when the health of the body is ignored and bad habits take place, the spiritual life gets negatively affected and harmed.
+Because of the close relation between mind and body, when the mind is healthy, the body is healthy as well (Exodus 15:26; Proverbs 14:30).
+And conversely, when the mind is sick the body gets sick also.
 The apostle John wrote, “Beloved, I pray that you may prosper in all things and be in health, just as your soul prospers” (3 John 1:2).
-If the body is abused, the spiritual aspects of the mind cannot fulfill what God planned them to do.

 God’s Health Principles

 The Creator gave health principles because He knows what is best for the human bodies He made.
 “The Lord commanded us to observe all these statutes, to fear the Lord our God, for our good always, that He might preserve us alive” (Deuteronomy 6:24).
 And He promised health for those that obey His physical commands: “You shall serve the Lord your God, and He will bless your bread and your water.
 And I will take sickness away from the midst of you” (Exodus 23:25).